Vaei/ProcHitReact/README.md

 ProcHitReact addresses all these common limitations:

 * Supports multiple overlapping hit reactions
-  * Handles resimulation of already active bones
+  * Repeated hit reacts are handled seamlessly without snapping
   * Child bone blend weights are not overwritten by parent bones
-  * Repeated hit reacts are handled seamlessly
   * Seamlessly blends differing profiles and parameters
-* Built-in handling for rapid re-application
 * Option to disable blend weights or physics sim on individual bones
   * Supports holding weapons
 * Consideration for real-world application in complex projects

 ## Features
 ### Ease of Use
-In many cases, all it takes is putting a component on your character and calling HitReact on it.
+In many cases, all it takes is putting a component on your character, assigning profiles, and calling `HitReact()` on it.

-When setting up something out of the ordinary, like the turret in the videos, further setup is necessary, but it can be done even in blueprint.
+When setting up something out of the ordinary further setup is necessary, but it can be done even in blueprint.

 ### Impulses
 Supports Linear, Angular, and Radial impulses.